Nitish1390/MERN_AUTOSCALING/README.md

 # MERN Deployment Project

 This project demonstrates the deployment of a MERN stack (MongoDB, Express, React, Node.js) application using AWS services, Jenkins for CI/CD, Docker for containerization, and Kubernetes (EKS) for orchestration.
+# MERN Deployment Project

+This project demonstrates the deployment of a MERN stack application using AWS services, Jenkins for CI/CD, Docker for containerization, and Kubernetes (EKS) for orchestration.

+## Project Structure

+- `frontend/`: Contains the React frontend application.
+- `backend/`: Contains the Node.js backend application.
+- `infrastructure/`: Contains scripts for setting up AWS infrastructure using Boto3.
+- `lambda_functions/`: Contains AWS Lambda functions.
+- `eks/`: Contains configuration for EKS cluster and Helm charts.
+- `jenkins/`: Contains Jenkins configuration and job definitions.
+- `docs/`: Contains documentation for the project.

 ## Project Structure